 U.S. Supreme Court

-U.S. Court of Appeals for the Second, Ninth and Eleventh Circuits
+U.S. Courts of Appeals for the Federal, Second, Ninth and Eleventh Circuits

 Association of the Bar of the City of New York, Citibar Women in the Profession Committee